wldfngrs/wldfngrs/README.md

-- 👋 Hi, I’m @wldfngrs
+- 👋 Hi, I’m @oldmanclancy
 - 👀 I’m interested in malware analysis and development, systems and kernel mode programming.
 - 🌱 I’m currently learning C, C++, python, assembly and reverse engineering anything and everything.
 - 💞️ I’m looking to collaborate on anything that could deepen my understanding of computers.